The family Entelodontidae is commonly referred to as "hell pigs."

 Other threats included the hell pigs’ own argumentative nature toward each other.
 They fought amongst themselves often and are believed to have displayed their widely-gaping jaws in aggressive displays of dominance, just like a hippo.
 Adult fossils from this family show bite marks on their skulls that likely occurred during biting fights.

-Scientists have not yet discovered what made the Archeotherium hell pig go extinct.
-But they believe it was likely due to predation by bigger dinosaurs like the “bear dog” Amphicyon.
+Scientists have not yet discovered what made the Archeotherium go extinct.
+However, they believe it was likely due to predation by bigger dinosaurs like the “bear dog” Amphicyon.
 Overall, the animal lived for about 9.1 million years from 35 million to 25 million years ago.
 This was during the Eocene and Oligocene epochs of the Paleogene Period of the Cenozoic Era.

 Similar Animals to the Archaeotherium